-Your spring is the primary force for counteracting the gravity that’s constantly pulling your door back to earth.
-Without it, the motor would not lift the door at all (some can weigh in at over 350 pounds).
+Your spring is the primary force for counteracting the gravity constantly pulling your door back to earth.
+Without it, the motor would not lift the door (some can weigh over 350 pounds).

-Most springs last around seven years if you’re using it four times a day (once leaving home and returning).
+Most springs last around seven years if you use it four times a day (once leaving home and returning).

 Estimated Garage Door Spring Replacement Cost

-Your garage door cables connect your door to the springs system, making it possible to lift the door.
+Your garage door cables connect your door to the spring system, making it possible to lift the door.
 As a result, their proper functioning is essential for opening and closing your garage.

 They usually last anywhere from 7 to 10 years.